If I asked you what is your operating system what would you answer?

 Are you surrounded by negative friends?
 Family?
 Work?

-If the statement, “You are the average of the 5 closest people in your life” then how is their outlook.
+If the statement, “You are the average of the 5 closest people in your life” is accurate then how is their outlook.

 Fear manifests as an emotional and physical straight jacket.
 It holds you back from new experiences.

 I’m not suggesting you become an objective zombie.
 Just become more aware of your thoughts and maybe the root of those thoughts.
 It can go along way in your outlook on life, your experience, and your perceived reality.